-Northern Adelaide State Secondary Schools’ Alliance Curriculum Area Teams Terms of Reference 2016, version 1
+Northern Adelaide State Secondary Schools’ Alliance Curriculum Area Teams Terms of Reference (to be updated in 2018)

 By collaborating, combining resources and mobilising community and industry support, NASSSA aims to improve outcomes for all students.
 NASSSA is a key link between schools and community, Universities, Registered Training Organisations (RTOs) and industry partners across northern Adelaide.

 NASSSA’s moral purpose is to optimise the aspirations and achievement of every student by working collectively to build the capacity of its members.
 The NASSSA Strategic Plan 2018-2020 has three goals:

 1. Ensure high levels of expectation and achievement for every NASSSA student;